-The zone includes the site of the existing Sainsburys supermarket and car park, to the south of Lower Richmond Road.
-The western part of the zone occupies the Homebase site, which recently received consent for buildings up to 11 storeys1.
-If the site should come forward again in future, the recommendations from this study are that appropriate heights for the zone are up to 8 storeys to respect the small scale of the surrounding area.
-There are opportunities for some height within parts of the zone, although any development should assess any potential impacts on views and amenity with respect to the 2 storey, locally listed residential terraces on Manor Grove to the south.
+The zone includes the site of the existing Sainsbury's supermarket and car park, to the south of Lower Richmond Road and the Homebase site, in the western part of the zone, which recently received consent for buildings up to 11 storeys1.
+If the Homebase site should come forward again in future, the recommendations from this study are that appropriate heights for the zone are up to 8 storeys to respect the small scale of the surrounding area.
+There are opportunities for some height within parts of the zone, although any development should assess any potential impacts on views and amenity with respect to the nearby 2-storey houses, particularly including the locally listed residential terraces on Manor Grove to the south.
 The zone is set back from Lower Richmond Road.